 Joseph Savage | Founder & Chief Executive Storyteller

-The co-founder of Soul Shoppe where he has created and presented award-winning curricula for hundreds of thousands of students, teachers and parents.
+A Co-Founder of Soul Shoppe, Joseph has created and presented award-winning curricula for hundreds of thousands of students, teachers and parents.
 As a presenter, Joseph is known for his mastery facilitating safe and fun learning environments where students gain self-esteem, accelerate their learning processes, and where a culture of empathy becomes the norm.
-He co-authored “Cool Tools For Schools,” an interactive character education curriculum for teachers, and is currently writing and illustrating a series of children’s books on building character.
+He co-authored “Cool Tools For Schools,” an interactive character-education curriculum for teachers, and is currently writing and illustrating a series of children’s books on building character.

 Prior to founding Soul Shoppe, Joseph was an elementary school teacher in San Francisco where he perceived the need to teach elementary school students empathy and peace-making skills.
 Joseph has received numerous accolades including awards from the ACLU, the San Francisco Board of supervisors, and the City of Dublin for his innovative work.
 In addition to his educational experience he has written, performed, and directed acclaimed theater productions throughout the San Francisco Bay Area.

-She has enjoyed a variety of positions in nonprofit organizations, ecumenical settings, school districts, and city government.
-As a consultant to United Way of the Bay Area she is the project manager for a collective impact initiative that aims to cut poverty in half in the Bay Area by 2020.
-For 5 years she worked with San Francisco’s Department of Children, Youth, and their Families supporting city-wide child care, afterschool programming networks, family support programs, and professional development that trained youth workers in how to develop summer programs that would help prevent summer learning loss for students.
+Melanie has enjoyed a variety of positions in nonprofit organizations, ecumenical settings, school districts, and city government.
+As a consultant for United Way of the Bay Area, she is the project manager for a collective impact initiative that aims to cut poverty in half in the Bay Area by 2020.
+For 5 years she worked with San Francisco’s Department of Children, Youth, and their Families supporting city-wide childcare, after-school programming networks, family support programs, and professional development that trained youth workers in how to develop summer programs that would help prevent summer learning loss for students.

 Melanie collaborated with the Children’s Aid Society to plan and deliver the first west coast conference of resources for the Community School movement.
 She has created and hosted many conferences, convenings, and resource fairs that put learning resources directly into the hands of parents and youth workers so they will benefit students.